ruckhaus/ruckhaus.github.io/README.md

 2016-07-12/14 settle on theme color <br />
 2016-07-11 css modifications <br />
 2016-07-09 add hyde theme

 ___
+### To Do

+* Create favicon (32x32 or 100x100)
+* Change SM icons on hover in css
+* See if fills for SM icons can be changed in css
+* Write/edit test blog posts
+* Tags for blog
+* Archive in right sidebar for blog
+* Searchable/clickable tags in right sidebar for blog (look at a Wordpress site?)
+* Buy ruck.haus domain (and email forwarding?) on Hover
+* Fix/update old COMP 20 Projects for site page
+* Talk to Paul about IP for Skanska work to possibly showcase

+___

 ### Useful Links